herowio/herow-sdk-backend/README.md

 `TOKEN_SALT` env var is used to override salt key _(default is set to secret)_.

-The generated key is stored on redis and value is an arbitrary client's identifier.
+The generated key is stored on redis prefixed by `sdk:` and value is an arbitrary client's identifier.

 To generate a new one :